Angela, a lover of photography and the beauty it creates, has taken courses and read many books to help with this artform.

 Longer Shutter Speed Effects

-Another great thing to note about shutter speed is that the longer the shutter is open, the more light that enters it.
-It will pick up any light and movement that occur during this time frame.
+Another great thing to note about shutter speed is that the longer the shutter is open, the more light enters it.
+It will pick up any light and movement during this time frame.
 In other words, the camera will pick up anything that appears in that frame during that time.
-Someone might choose to have shutter speed open for more extended periods like a couple of seconds if they want to show activity with a stationary object.
+Someone might choose to have shutter speed open for more extended periods, like a couple of seconds, if they want to show activity with a stationary object.
 There is a lot of creativity to be had.
-For instance, if a train goes by, and you take a picture of a person waiting.
+For instance, if a train goes by, you take a picture of a person waiting.
 The person may be in perfect focus while the train is a big blur.

-Whether we are talking about aperture, ISO, or shutter speed, the key to getting the effect you want is by balancing these three.
+Whether we are talking about aperture, ISO, or shutter speed, the key to getting the effect you want is balancing these three.
 Your goal should be to change these three elements so that way they work in perfect harmony to project the most artistic picture possible.
-One way to make sure that you are going to have a correctly exposed picture is by looking at the EV meter on your DSLR camera.
+One way to make sure that you will have a correctly exposed picture is by looking at the EV meter on your DSLR camera.
 There will be an EV number somewhere in your viewfinder.
-You want it to read +/-0, that is your goal.
-Although, if it is reading -1 or +1 or any other variant, then you need to do some adjusting with the above things until you get the best exposure possible.
+Your goal is for it to read +/-0.
+Although, if it is reading -1 or +1 or any other variant, you need to adjust with the above things until you get the best exposure possible.
 You will learn to meter more quickly as you gain experience, and believe me, it takes practice.
 I'm still learning the ins and outs of the camera, but at least now I have fun experimenting!
-Bottom line, the key is to have a good understanding of what each element does, to get the best picture possible.
+The bottom line the key is to have a good understanding of what each element does to get the best picture possible.

 © 2010 Angela Michelle Schultz